Meggitt agrees to buy U.S. aerospace component firm for $340 million

-LONDON British engineering firm Meggitt (MGGT.L) said it agreed to buy U.S.-based aerospace components company EDAC for $340 million (£219 million), building on another acquisition it made last month to create a scale player in the sector.
+LONDON British engineering firm Meggitt (MGGT.L) said it agreed to buy U.S.-based aerospace components company EDAC for $340 million, building on another acquisition it made last month to create a scale player in the sector.

-Meggitt, which will suspend an ongoing buyback programme for the rest of this year to maintain financial flexibility, is to buy EDAC, formerly known as Parkway Aerospace and Defence, in cash from a group of sellers led by Greenbriar Equity Group.
+Meggitt, which will suspend an ongoing buyback program for the rest of this year to maintain financial flexibility, is to buy EDAC, formerly known as Parkway Aerospace and Defense, in cash from a group of sellers led by Greenbriar Equity Group.

 The deal helps cement Meggitt's position supplying advanced composites for jet engines and airframes, following its acquisition of Cobham's (COB.L) unit in August in a $200 million deal.